feder-cr/Auto_Jobs_Applier_AIHawk/readme.md

 3. **Download and Install ChromeDriver:**
    - Download the appropriate ChromeDriver version for your installed Google Chrome from the [ChromeDriver download page](https://googlechromelabs.github.io/chrome-for-testing/).
-   - Place the downloaded `chromedriver` executable in the same location where Google Chrome is installed.

 1. **Clone the repository:**